malet-ds/MLEngineerWithAzure/capstoneProject/README.md

 ![Models Attempted](./img/modelsAttempted.png)

 In cell #14 of the [notebook](automl.ipynb) we collected all metrics from all runs in the experiment and printed the first five.
 Also, in cell #15 we printed all metrics from the best model.
 The most relevant for our purpose is $r^2=0.85536$.
-This was achieved by the iteration number 38, with the ***voting ensamble*** algorithm with the following structure (see cell #19 for complete set of parameters):
+This was achieved by the iteration number 38, with the ***voting ensamble*** algorithm and the following structure (see cell #19 for complete set of parameters):

 ![Voting Ensamble](./img/votingEnsamble.png)